ReWrite94/lightweight-php-mvc-framework/README.md

 Documentation:
 -
-I did not documentated this code so far, because it is very lightweight and easy to understand.
+I did not documented this code so far, because it is very lightweight and easy to understand.
 If you are interested in UML-diagrams for a better understanding feel free to send me a message.
 If they are needed, i will create them for you.